mehdihadeli/food-delivery-microservices/readme.md

 dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p $CREDENTIAL_PLACEHOLDER$ dotnet dev-certs https --trust
 ```

 This local certificate will mapped to our containers in docker-compose file with setting `~/.aspnet/https:/https:ro` volume mount

+- Our docker-compose files are based on linux
 - Run the [docker-compose.infrastructure.yaml](./deployments/docker-compose/docker-compose.infrastructure.yaml) file, for running prerequisites infrastructures with `docker-compose -f ./deployments/docker-compose/docker-compose.infrastructure.yaml up -d` command.
 - Run the [docker-compose.services.yaml](./deployments/docker-compose/docker-compose.services.yaml) with `docker-compose -f ./deployments/docker-compose/docker-compose.services.yaml` for production mode that uses pushed docker images for services or for development mode you can use [docker-compose.services.dev.yaml](./deployments/docker-compose/docker-compose.services.dev.yaml) override docker-compose file with `docker-compose -f ./deployments/docker-compose/docker-compose.services.yaml -f ${workspaceFolder}/deployments/docker-compose/docker-compose.services.dev.yaml up` command for building `dockerfiles` instead of using images in docker registry.
 Also for `debugging` purpose of docker-containers in vscode you can use [./deployments/docker-compose/docker-compose.services.debug.yaml](./deployments/docker-compose/docker-compose.services.debug.yaml) override docker-compose file with running `docker-compose -f ./deployments/docker-compose/docker-compose.services.yaml -f ${workspaceFolder}/deployments/docker-compose/docker-compose.services.debug.yaml up -d`, I defined some [tasks](.vscode/tasks.json) for vscode for executing this command easier.
 For debugging in vscode we should use [launch.json](.vscode/launch.json).
 - Wait until all dockers got are downloaded and running.